-- Use a toothbrush and a toothpaste to gently scrub the mouthguard after each use.
+- Use a toothbrush and toothpaste to clean your mouthguard after each use gently.

-- Use a protective case for the mouthguard’s storage.
+- Use a protective case to store it safely.

-- Don’t leave the mouthguard in hot water or in the sun.
-It can melt.
+- Please don’t leave the mouthguard in hot water or the sun, as it can melt.

-- At the beginning of every new sports season, replace the mouthguard with a new one.
+- At the beginning of a new sports season, replace the mouthguard with a new one.
 If your kid feels uncomfortable wearing the mouthguard, take care of replacing it as well.